eigenhombre/eigenhombre.github.com/_posts/2013-11-03-nucleotide-repetition-lengths.md

 ## Histogramming the data

-The plots in my previous posts were made by the <strike>simple</strike> easy expedient of copying data into a Numbers spreadsheet on my Mac.
-We’d like to do some more complex plotting, however, so let’s investigate a Clojure-based solution.
+The plots in my previous posts were made by the
+<strike>simple</strike> easy expedient of copying data into a Numbers
+spreadsheet on my Mac.
+We’d like to eventually do some more ambitious plotting, however, so let’s investigate a Clojure-based solution.

 [Incanter](http://incanter.org/) provides a broad set of Clojure-based utilities for data analysis, including matrices and linear algebra